Advantages Of An ACE

-Most accelerator programs don’t have the ability to fund companies that graduate the program.
-This is not an advantage for the participants of the accelerators.
-SOSV has the ability to provide and/or match first funding rounds post-accelerator.
+Most startup programs don’t have the ability to fund companies that graduate.
+This is not an advantage for the participants.
+SOSV has the ability to provide and/or match first funding rounds post-program.
 This makes it easier for our graduates to close their first funding round.

 We have a history of backing our companies, through good times as well as bad, and this clause helps ensure we can continue that.
 In the upcoming HAX program this clause has been extended further to include a matched funding promise, if you can raise $200,000 from another Investor, then we will match it!

 What Is An Employee Stock Ownership Plan (ESOP)?

 An ESOP is a pool of stock from which options can be issued.
 Options are basically a right to purchase shares in the company at a future date.
 They can be given out to directors, advisors, employees, officers, service providers, and just about anybody.

 We require that each investee startup create and maintain an ESOP of at least 10% of the company’s total issued stock on a fully diluted basis.
 An ESOP enables a cash-strapped startup, that may not yet be in a position to offer market-rate salaries, to attract high-caliber employees, by affording the opportunity to those candidates to earn equity in a potentially successful startup combined with an initially modest salary.